ropensci-training/2023-pkg-dev-mechanics/content/snippets.en.md

 what_time <- function(language = "fr") {

   if (!language %in% c("fr", "en")) {
-    stop("Either choose fr or en as a language.")
+    stop("Either choose 'fr' or 'en' as a language.")
   }

   time <- format(Sys.time(), "%H:%M")